Behaviour Policy for Hebden Bridge School

-- The school does not tolerate bullying of any kind.
+- The school does not tolerate bullying.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
-The procedure is as above in the previous point.
-While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.
+The procedure is as above.
+While it is difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.

 - If a child threatens, hurts or bullies another child, the class teacher records the incident and the child is sanctioned.
-If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child’s parents or carers and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the child.
-The procedure is as above in the previous point.
+If a child repeatedly acts in a way that disrupts or upsets others, the school seeks a meeting with the child’s parents or carers in order to discuss the situation, with a view to improving the behaviour of the child.
+The procedure is as above.

-- If a child seriously compromises the health and safety of another child or member of staff e.g. through an act of unacceptable physical aggression, the Lead teacher will determine the likelihood and length of a fixed-term exclusion.
+- If a child seriously compromises the health and safety of another child or member of staff, for example through an act of unacceptable physical aggression, the lead teacher will determine the necessity and length of a fixed-term exclusion.

 - If infraction is serious enough (for example, ongoing bullying), the tutor will make proposals to the School Meeting who can recommend a sanction or other outcome.

 - The child’s tutor will be involved as an advocate and intermediary (parents may or may not be involved at this stage).

 - It is possible that the Meeting will choose to avoid any punishment if the perpetrator can prove that they have gained enough insight so that the situation will not repeat.
 Alternatively some action will be proposed, but only in extreme cases would a temporary exclusion be used.

-- For breaking the smoking rule, there is an automatic one day exclusion.
+- For breaking the smoking rule, there is an automatic one-week exclusion.

 - It is forbidden for anyone, adult or child, to bring onto the school premises illegal drugs or mind-altering drugs or alcohol.
-The sanction is an automatic one-week suspension during which the child will meet with their tutor and parents to discuss the offence and build a case for re-inclusion.
+The sanction is an automatic 2-week suspension during which the child will meet with their tutor and parents to discuss the offence and build a case for re-inclusion.
 Re-inclusion comes with the proviso that if it happens again the student will be automatically expelled.